kschutter/recipes/r/Pork/Okra_Sausage_Mac_and_Cheese.md

 4. Discard all but 1 tablespoon drippings from skillet.
 Add onion to reserved drippings in skillet; cook over medium-high, stirring often, until softened, about 4 minutes, adding garlic during final 1 minute of cook time.
 Remove from heat.
 Transfer onion mixture to pasta mixture; stir to combine.
 Wipe skillet clean.

-5. Preheat oven to 350F with oven rack about 10 inches from heat.
-Melt butter in reserved skillet over medium.
+5. Melt butter in reserved skillet over medium.
 Sprinkle with flour; cook, whisking constantly, until flour mixture is blond in color, 1 to 2 minutes.
 Gradually add evaporated milk, whisking constantly, and bring to a simmer over medium.
 Simmer, whisking constantly, until mixture has thickened and lightly coats the back of a spoon, 1 to 2 minutes.

 6. Reduce heat to low.
 Whisk in Creole seasoning, dry mustard, and ground white pepper.
 Whisk in 1 cup white cheddar cheese and 1 cup Gruyère cheese until smooth and melted, about 1 minute.
 Remove from heat.
 Pour sauce over pasta mixture, and stir to combine.